Can I Quit Work and Get Disability After a Heart Attack?

 What Medical Evidence Will Social Security Need to Decide Your Claim?

-Social Security requires a "longitudinal clinical record," meaning that you must have had at least three months of treatment, unless Social Security already has enough evidence for Social Security to make a decision.
-But Social Security requires that your cardiovascular problems have been, or are expected to be, disabling for a year or more, so continuing to receive see your doctor for your condition is very important.
+Social Security requires a "longitudinal clinical record," meaning that you must have had at least three months of treatment with a cardiologist, unless the agency already has enough evidence for Social Security to make a decision.
+But Social Security also requires that your cardiovascular problems have been, or are expected to be, disabling for a year or more, so continuing to see your doctor for your condition is very important.

 At a minimum, your medical records should include:

-• reports of any tests you've had, like an ECG or an exercise stress test
+• reports of any tests you've had, like ECGs or exercise stress tests

 • a summary of any hospitalizations or surgeries you've had